 - in any race, test or competition

-- with the intention to cause damage, or with wanton, willful, or reckless disregard for safety
+- with the intention to cause damage, or with deliberate, willful or reckless disregard for safety

 - to carry persons or property for hire, such as a taxi or parcel delivery service.
 You may, however, use the car for business purposes, such as attending meetings and carrying associated materials